jthomperoo/custom-pod-autoscaler/docs/reference/configuration.md

 minReplicas: 1
 ```
 Default value: `1`
-Defines the minimum number of replicas allowed, resource won't be scaled below this value.
+Defines the minimum number of replicas allowed, resource won't be scaled below
+this value.
+If set to anything but `0` scaling to zero is disabled, and a
+replica count of `0` will be treated as autoscaling disabled.
+If set to `0`
+scaling to `0` is enabled.
 ## maxReplicas
 Example:
 ```yaml